PdxCodeGuild/20171003-FullStack-Day/1 - Python/labs/optional-LCR.md

 # Lab: LCR Simulator

 LCR is a dice game, one of pure chance.
 Therefore, we can write a simulator to avoid wasting the time playing it ourselves.
-Description from wikipedia:
+Description from [wikipedia](https://en.wikipedia.org/wiki/LCR_(dice_game)):

 > Each player receives at least 3 chips.
 Players take it in turn to roll three six-sided dice, each of which is marked with "L", "C", "R" on one side, and a single dot on the three remaining sides.
 For each "L" or "R" thrown, the player must pass one chip to the player to his left or right, respectively.
 A "C" indicates a chip to the center (pot).
 A dot has no effect.